aniket-mish/distributed-ml-system/README.md

 You can get the JSON or any other format as well.

 ## System Architecture

-The system includes a Distributed training pipeline and an Inference service that can be autoscaled.
+The system includes a distributed model training pipeline and an inference service that can be autoscaled.
+This will be automated using argo.
+There are different design patterns that one can choose from and which fits their needs.

 <img width="1143" alt="Screenshot 2023-06-30 at 12 50 13 PM" src="https://github.com/aniket-mish/distributed-ml-system/assets/71699313/18bb1322-1970-4ef4-a3a6-f7d345623ee0">